covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Miscellaneous/API Labeling Modification Interface.md

 You can now add an action to a label:

 This action will be called, when the label is created.
 The action is called with the following parameters:

-objects â Input parameter; value: main object for the line (can be more than one).
+objects ' Input parameter; value: main object for the line (can be more than one).

-ActionCallingContext.SetStrings()  â Output parameter; call  SetStrings()  of the calling context to set the result text.
+ActionCallingContext.SetStrings()  ' Output parameter; call  SetStrings()  of the calling context to set the result text.
 More than one result text will generate new lines.

 Please set only one string in the string array you pass to  SetStrings().